metawops/obsidian-table-to-csv-export/README.md

 ## Current limitations

-Of course, there's always room for improvement. **Currently, there are the following limitations/restrictions**:
+Of course, there's always room for improvement. **As of version 0.1.4, there are the following limitations/restrictions**:

 * The plugin currently exports only the first table that it finds in the reading mode of a note.
 * The plugin saves the CSV file directly into you vault's main folder.
 A feature to select another folder inside your vault will be added later.
-* It's currently not possible to use a TAB character as a separation character.
-* The quotation character is currently the double quote character `"` and cannot be changed.

 ## Thanks